How do I get off of mailing lists?

 - Fill in, print, and mail a form to DMA, along with a check or money order for $1.00.

-- Register with Valassis every five years, and whenever you move.
+- Register with Valassis (RetailMeNot) every five years, and whenever you move.

-Valassis’ website states they are a national top 10 direct mail printer, delivering 10 billion US media impressions annually, and 15,000 advertiser relationships worldwide.
+Valassis' website states they are a national top 10 direct mail printer and deliver 339,000 campaigns to 116 million households annually.
+Valassis has two consumer brands: RetailMeNot (formerly Redplum) and Clipper.
 There are two ways to remove your name and address from the Valassis list for five years, or whenever you move:

 - Register with Catalog Choice to reduce unwanted catalog mailings.

 Catalog Choice provides a free service that reduces duplicate and unsolicited catalog mailings.
 Consumers list undesired catalogs, and businesses receive the list.
-Use the online form to remove your name from the catalog mailing lists.
+Create an account and then use their online form to remove your name from the catalog mailing lists.